warwickallen/algorithmic-pattern-generator/AS-BUILT.md

 Centralised configuration system that uses ControlTemplateManager:

+- Validation of slider/button/modal/simulation configs is delegated to a reusable `ConfigValidator` (see `config-validator.js`).
+- When the validator is unavailable (legacy/test contexts), minimal inline checks are used as a graceful fallback.

 #### EventFramework

 Comprehensive event management system with enhanced element caching and memory leak prevention: